smejdil/zabbix-edu/README.md

 ## To do

 - Create Zabbix user by Zabbix API
-- Import training Tmplate by Zabbix API
+- Import training Template by Zabbix API
 - Import media Email by Zabbix API
 - Download and Install Zabbix Agent 2 on winsrv01 by PowerShell
 - Install - Web Server and IIS Management Scripts and Tools on winsrv01 by PowerShell